dataset-ninja/alet/ABSTRACT.md

 ## Dataset statistics

-The METU-ALET dataset includes 22,835 bounding boxes (BBs).
-As displayed in Fig.3, for each tool category, there are more than 200 BBs, which is on an order similar to the widely used object detection datasets such as PASCAL [24].
-As shown in Table II, METUALET includes tools that appear small (area < 322 ), medium
-(322 < area < 962 ) and large (962 < area) – following the naming convention from MS-COCO.
+The dataset includes 22,835 bounding boxes (BBs).
+For each tool category, there are more than 200 BBs, which is on an order similar to the widely used object detection datasets such as [PASCAL](http://host.robots.ox.ac.uk/pascal/VOC/).
+As shown in Table II, METUALET includes tools that appear small (area < 322), medium (322 < area < 962 ) and large (962 < area) – following the naming convention from [MS-COCO](https://cocodataset.org/).